August Dreesbach: Provenance

 Hermann Josef August Dreesbach was born and grew up in Düsseldorf, where he attended middle school and then completed an apprenticeship in carpentry-joinery.
-His craft skills were much in demand during the second half of the nineteenth century, and as a young man he supported himself for several years as an itinerant "journeyman-craftsman", during which time he lived and worked across Baden, Württemberg, Bavaria, Tirol and Austria.
+His craft skills were much in demand during the second half of the nineteenth century, and as a young man he supported himself for several years as an wandering journeyman, during which time he lived and worked across Baden, Württemberg, Bavaria, Tirol and Austria.
 He came to appreciate the spirit of social and political freedoms available to citizens in those southern lands, beyond the direct influence of Prussia.
-He would later made his home in the Upper Rhine region rather than in the region in which he had grown up, and which since 1815 had been controlled from Berlin as the Prussian Rhine Province.
+He would later make his home in the Upper Rhine region rather than in the region in which he had grown up, and which since 1815 had been controlled from Berlin as the Prussian Rhine Province.